 Admire “The Bean”

 I think it’s fair to say that only those who have seen “the bean” (official name: Cloud Gate) can truly appreciate it; those who haven’t simply wonder what on earth everyone is getting so excited about, when to them it’s just a giant silver jelly bean.
 The skyline is reflected in the metallic contours of the sculpture; it’s best viewed on a clear, sunny day.
-It’s located in Millennium Park, in the north west corner just off North Michigan Avenue.
+It’s located in the north-west corner of Millennium Park, just off North Michigan Avenue.
 As a visitor, it’s also handy to know that there’s wifi available there too.
 We went back several times while we were there and I’ve ended up with a ridiculous number of photos of it . . .

 Explore Millennium Park

 Once you’ve seen “the bean”, spend some time exploring Millennium Park.
 In the summer, there’s a large stage with open air entertainment; we caught part of a live music event.
 The Lurie Garden is worth a stroll through; in summer there are lots of beautiful plants and flowers.
 Don’t forget to see the Crown Fountain while you’re there; it’s an interactive sculpture-fountain, featuring faces of Chicago residents.

 For art enthusiasts, this must be one of Chicago’s biggest draws.
 The Art Institute of Chicago houses paintings, sculptures and countless installations.
 To see everything, allow a few hours at least; we spent about three hours there and managed to see everything, albeit spending more time in some sections than others.
 Chagall’s America Windows were my favourite part of the museum; I’m a sucker for stained glass.
 Elsewhere, the contemporary art was interesting and there was a large collection of Impressionist paintings.
 If you have a Chicago CityPASS you’ll get fast track admission to the permanent collection as well as any special exhibitions, alongside an audio tour.